How long does sherry last

 4. Off taste: If your sherry tastes off or sour, it is another indication that it has spoiled.
 The sherry should have a balanced and pleasing taste, so any strange flavors should be a cause for concern.

-See also How long till june 3rd
+See also How long was joseph in prison

 If you encounter any of these signs, it is best to discard the sherry and purchase a new bottle.
 Consuming spoiled sherry can lead to unpleasant tastes and potential health risks.